maida12/Pocket-AES/README.md

 # Pocket-AES
 I have written three CLI programs:
+# 1. Working of pocketAES
-1. I have written a program that demonstrates the working of individual PocketAES encryption stages shown in figure 1.
+ I have written a program that demonstrates the working of individual PocketAES encryption stages shown in figure 1.
 Prompt the user for text block and key inputs, in the form of 16-bit hexadecimal numbers.
 Compute and show the outputs of applying SubNibbles, ShiftRow, MixColumns and GenerareRoundKeys on those two.